Rjewell859/php-social-media/README.md

 * It is important to run the 'createdb.php' file initially to initialize the login database and user table.
 This is done by navigating to
 "localhost/'your-folder-name'/php/createdb.php".
 Note that this only has to be done once unless your intention is to empty the whole database.
 * The user experience begins in '/html/index.html', a link is provided after succesfully running createdb.php.
 * Important note: You will need to make a change in createdb.php and database.php where I have set the port to 4306 to ensure the proper database port is utilized.
-Default is 3306.
+Excluding the port number will connect to the default of 3306.

 ### Usage